 - How do you plan to use it?

-– Are you looking to build or rebuild your credit score?
+- Are you looking to reach personal goals for your credit score?

 - Will you be paying off your credit card balance every month?